Hullabahoos: History

 Originally friends, the group was founded on December 8, 1987 at the University of Virginia.
-They don't use instruments and wear robes while performing.
+As an a cappella group, their performances and recordings are produced with no instrumental aid, and they are seen wearing robes while performing.
 The group's history has taken them around the world and allowed them to record several studio albums in what they refer to on their album inserts as "Hullabasound".

 The Hullabahoos typically have 13 to 18 members, although this figure varies from year to year.
 Auditions for newcomers are held every fall and occasionally in the spring.

 The current Hullabahoos logo was drawn in fall 2003 by Morgan Anderson, a student at Williams College, to promote the Hullabahoos' visit to her college.
 The poster was later scanned into a computer and emailed from a girlfriend in Massachusetts to her boyfriend in Virginia, and it slowly crept its way on to more and more Hullabahoos' paraphernalia, gradually overtaking the traditional but less distinctive Uppercase H logo.

 Fall Roll

 In addition to concert performances and other similar gigs, the Hullabahoos typically reserve their fall break weekend at the University of Virginia for a road trip known as Fall Roll.
-The tour typically covers the East Coast, stopping and performing at various colleges (e.g. Dartmouth College, Boston University, University of Connecticut) along the way.
+The tour typically covers the East Coast, stopping and performing at various colleges (e.g. University of Pennsylvania, Duke University, University of North Carolina) along the way.

-CD production
+Album Production

 The Hullabahoos released their first studio album, Full Glottal Stop, in 1991, and spent the majority of their early album-making career recording with the accomplished sound engineer Paul Brier, formerly of Virginia Arts Recording Studios in Charlottesville, Virginia.
 However, with the release in 2004 of Jacked, the Hullabahoos began to use to a new sound engineer/producer, Dave Sperandio of Diovoce, hiring him to handle the album's final mixes and mastering.
 Sperandio, with his proficiency in hip-hop and pop type production, quickly built a solid reputation in the a cappella world, and his work has been commended by the Recorded A Cappella Review Board (RARB).
-With the Hullabahoos' 13th CD release, the a cappella producer and UVA alumnus, James Gammon, of James Gammon Productions, was added to the production team, doing almost all of the Hullabahoos' recording as well as mixing "The District Sleeps Alone Tonight" and recording and mixing the album Varsity Sing Team in full.
+With the Hullabahoos' 13th CD release, the a cappella producer and UVA alumnus, James Gammon, of James Gammon Productions, was added to the production team, carrying out almost all of the Hullabahoos' production.
+Gammon most recently worked with the group to record, mix, and master their 24th studio album, Washed Up, which the producer proclaimed as the group's "best work."